cshcool/cupcake-ui/README.md

 cupcake-ui
 ==========

-A CSS UI stylesheet as a replacement of Bootstrap..
+A CSS UI stylesheet as a replacement of Bootstrap